We may earn money or products from the companies mentioned in this post.

 This is a great place if you are looking for something good to eat during breakfast as they have a little something for everybody including eggs benedict, omelets, tartines, pastries and so forth.
 I would recommend trying the tartine with the smoked salmon as the topping.
 It is loaded with salmon, cream cheese and the works.
 This is what Ash got and I was a little jealous.
 Also if you want to stop in for lunch they do have stuff for lunch and a glass of wine or even just pastries and coffee.
 This is definitely not your most traditional place but don’t worry there are plenty of locals so enjoy the great food.

 Rua do Ginjal 72

-We are going across the river for the next place on the list.
+We are going across the river to the next place on the list.
 Lisbon is actually on a river that leads to the Atlantic not actually on the Atlantic.
-The town of Almada is what lies across the river and that is were Ponto Final is.
+The town of Almada is what lies across the river and that is where Ponto Final is.
 This place has a cool location as it is set on the point of the coast and overlooks the giant river with Lisbon as its backdrop.
 They have plenty of local and traditional dishes along with a few innovative ones.
 One of the best dishes we had was the monkfish stew that Ash’s sister enjoyed.
 The portions were large and filling as we enjoyed our feast outside on the water.
-I would suggest trying to catch sunset at the place if you can because the view would be spectacular.
+I would suggest trying to catch the sunset at the place if you can because the view would be spectacular.

 If you are looking on how to get over to Almada just take one of the many ferries from the port.
 Once you land in Almada it can be a little confusing on how to get to the restaurant.
 You can either walk along a small road on the water which takes you all away around to the point.
 At night it seems a bit sketchy looking as it is not lit up at all but we took that route anyway.
 Or you can go up into the town and then take a large elevator down to the point.
-Either way this was a great restaurant worth the journey.
+Either way, this was a great restaurant worth the journey.

 Rua do Carmo 9